-9 Conclusion and Future Work
+9. Conclusion and Future Work

-In this paper, we try to leverage one of the most well-known approaches in detecting the violation of selectional preference with topical analysis techniques.
-The idea of selectional preference is that verbs tend to have semantic preferences of their arguments, while topical information provides additional evidence to facilitate identification of selectional preference among text.
-Though our experimental result shows that topics do not have strong impacts on the metaphor detection techniques, we analyze the result and present some insights based on our study.
+In this paper, we tried to leverage one of the most well-known approaches in detecting the violation of selectional preference with topical analysis techniques.
+The idea of selectional preference is that verbs tend to have semantic preferences of their arguments, while topical information provides additional evidence to facilitate identification of selectional preferences among text.
+Although our experimental results show that topics do not have strong impact on the metaphor detection techniques, we analyzed the results and presented some insights from our study.

-As our next step, for reconsidering our hypothesis, we need to quantitatively compare our results on the gold-standard benchmark.
-Another interesting experiment might be to cluster the predicates, similar to nouns, as in our experiments, the predicates still suffer from sparsity issue.
+As our next step, to reconsider our hypothesis, we need to quantitatively compare our re-sults to the gold-standard benchmark.
+Another interesting experiment might be to cluster the predicates, similar to nouns, as in our experiments, because the predicates still suffer from the sparsity issue.